Gwali-1/Swytch/Swytch/README-nuget.md

 ![](https://github.com/Gwali-1/Swytch/blob/main/Swytch/Logos/logo-1.png?raw=true)
 [![.NET](https://github.com/Gwali-1/Swytch/actions/workflows/dotnet_build.yml/badge.svg)](https://github.com/Gwali-1/Swytch/actions/workflows/dotnet_build.yml)

-Swytch is a web framework written in Csharp.
+Swytch is a web framework written in C#.
 It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs, static sites and web applications.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.